 regu This CE complies with ADOT Environmental Planning guidance and the requirements of all applicable federal laws, regulations and Executive Orders.
 I acknowledge the appropriate quality controls have been approved and signed.
 The CE is ready for signature.
-ADOT District and Project Manager have been sent a copy of the Environmental Commitments for review A completed CE QC Checklist is located in the Project File Coordination with ADOT Civil Rights Office is docume nted in the Project File The CE is logged in the MOU Tracking and Reporting spreadsheet PA Assignment Manager /Project Delivery Manager : k here to enter text.
-Date:
+ADOT District and Project Manager have been sent a copy of the Environmental Commitments for review A completed CE QC Checklist is located in the Project ct File Coordination with ADOT Civil Rights Office is docum nented in the Project File The CE is logged in the MOU Tracking and Reporting spreadsheet NEP NEPA Assignment Manager/Project Delivery Manager: Date: Click Click here to enter text.